Scores missing at sea as cyclone pummels Indian coast, killing at least 29

-AHMEDABAD, India (Reuters) -The Indian Navy mounted a massive air and sea rescue mission on Tuesday for 81 oil workers and crew whose barge sank in heavy seas following a powerful cyclone that tore up the west coast killing at least 29 people.
+AHMEDABAD, India (Reuters) - The Indian Navy mounted a massive air and sea rescue mission on Tuesday for 79 oil workers and crew whose barge sank in heavy seas following a powerful cyclone that tore up the west coast killing at least 29 people.

-The cyclone has piled up pressure on the government at a time when India is grappling with a staggering rise in coronavirus cases and deaths as well as a shortage of beds and oxygen in hospitals.
+It has piled pressure on Indian authorities as they grapple with a massive rise in coronavirus infections and deaths as well as a shortage of beds and oxygen in hospitals.

 “This is one of the most challenging search and rescue operations I have seen in the last four decades,” Murlidhar Sadashiv Pawar, Deputy Chief of Naval Staff, told Reuters partner ANI on Tuesday.

-Navy spokesman Vivek Madhwal said waves reached 20 to 25 feet, amid poor visibility.
-Three more barges were adrift near the Gujarat coast but rescue operations were said to be under control.
+Navy spokesman Vivek Madhwal said waves reached 20 to 25 feet amid poor visibility.
+Three more barges were adrift near the Gujarat coast but rescue operations were underway.

-The storm made landfall in Gujarat state on Monday and was expected to weaken overnight, the Indian Meteorological Department said.
+The storm made landfall in Gujarat state late on Monday and was expected to weaken overnight into Wednesday, the Indian Meteorological Department said.

-“The cyclone is expected to cross Gujarat by early morning tomorrow (Wednesday) and weather conditions are expected to return to normal by tomorrow,” Gujarat Chief Minister Vijay Rupani said.
+“... weather conditions are expected to return to normal by tomorrow (Wednesday),” Gujarat Chief Minister Vijay Rupani said.

-He added that 160 state roads had been destroyed, 40,000 trees uprooted and several houses damaged.
+He said 160 state roads had been destroyed, 40,000 trees uprooted and several houses damaged by the cyclone.

 Navy spokesman Madhwal said five ships backed by surveillance aircraft were scouring the site of the sinking of the barge “P305” in the Bombay High oilfield, where the country’s biggest offshore oil rigs are located.